June Halliday: Career

 Halliday returned to Australia in 1956 and lectured in biochemistry with the Department of Pathology of the University of Queensland, researching lead poisoning and haematological problems.
 University policy at the time would not permit her to work full-time after the birth of her first child.
 The university relaxed that position in time, and she returned to part-time lecturing and research.
 In 1967 she moved to the Department of Medicine as an NHMRC Senior Research Officer and remained with this department until 1990.
 She became Professor and Head of the Liver Unit of the Queensland Institute of Medical Research in 1990.
 Halliday retired in 1996.

 Later life

 Halliday was honoured with an Order of Australia Medal (A.M.) for services to medical research in 1990.

 A Festschrift celebrating her career with the Queensland Institute of Medical Research was prepared in 1996.

-She was Secretary/Treasurer of the International Association for the Study of the Liver and President of the Gastroenterological Society of Queensland.
+Halliday was Secretary/Treasurer of the International Association for the Study of the Liver and President of the Gastroenterological Society of Queensland.

-Personal life
+Personal life and death

-Halliday married fellow student William J. Halliday of Melbourne in 1952.
+In 1952, she married fellow student William J. Halliday of Melbourne.
 They had three children.

+June Halliday died on 21 March 2021.